yogeshsd/query2report/documents/README.txt

 	http://<hostname>:<port>/q2r
 Where, port -> port on which tomcat is listening

-Once you open this URL in your browsers, user will be directed to login page were valid credentails are to be entered.
+Once you open this URL in your browsers, user will be directed to login page were valid credentials are to be entered.
 The default username is "admin" and default password is "admin".
 It is highly recommended to change the password for "admin" user by clicking on user icon on top left menu and then on "Update Profile".
 You can also create/manage application user(s) as and when needed from "Users" on the top menu.
 This is available only to users with "Administrator" role.

 Step 2
 ------